Emotionally unavailable men make for terrible relationships.

 It’s not personal Sonny, it’s strictly business

-Stonewalling in emotionally unavailable men avoids emotionally difficult topics with silence, topic changes or lashing out in aggression.
+Stonewalling serves emotionally unavailable men to avoid emotionally difficult topics through silence, topic changes, leaving the room or, in the most abusive men, lashing out in aggression.

-Note: Not all people avoiding intimate problems are emotionally unavailable, but it’s an indicator.
+Not all men avoiding intimate topics are emotionally unavailable, but it’s an indicator.

 3. All Logic And No Feelings